Great Naktong Offensive: Aftermath

 The Great Naktong Offensive was one of the most brutal fights of the Korean War.
 The KPA were initially successful in breaking through UN lines in multiple places and making substantial gains in surrounding and pushing back UN units.
-On September 4–5 the situation was so dire for the UN troops that the US Eighth Army and ROK moved their headquarters elements from Taegu to Pusan to prevent them from being overrun and losing their heavy communications equipment, though Walker remained in Taegu with a small forward detachment.
+On September 4–5 the situation was so dire for the UN troops that the US Eighth Army and ROKA moved their headquarters elements from Taegu to Pusan to prevent them from being overrun and losing their heavy communications equipment, though Walker remained in Taegu with a small forward detachment.
 They also prepared their logistics systems for a retreat to a smaller defensive perimeter called the Davidson Line.
 By September 6, however, Walker decided another retreat would not be necessary.

 Some historians contend the goals of Great Naktong Offensive were unattainable from the beginning.
 The Americans, who had been better equipped than the North Koreans, were easily able to defeat their opponents once they had the chance to form a continuous line, according to historian T. R. Fehrenbach.
 At the same time, the KPA did break through the perimeter at several points and were able to exploit their gains for a short time.

 The subsequent Inchon landings on September 15 were a crushing blow for the KPA, outflanking the already-weak forces along the perimeter.
 With virtually no equipment, exhausted manpower and low morale, the KPA were at a severe disadvantage and would not be able to continue pressure on the Pusan Perimeter while attempting to repel the landings at Inchon.
 On September 16 the Eighth Army began its breakout from the Pusan Perimeter.
 By September 23, the KPA were in full retreat from Pusan Perimeter, with UN forces rapidly pursuing them north and recapturing lost ground along the way.

 The destruction of the KPA made the continuation of the war impossible with North Korean troops alone.
-The massive equipment and manpower loses rivaled those of the ROK in the first stages of the war.
+The massive equipment and manpower loses rivaled those of the ROKA in the first stages of the war.
 The KPA totally collapsed as a fighting force, and the remainder of their military retreated into North Korea offering very weak resistance against the UN force, which was now on the offensive with overwhelming superiority by land, air and sea.
 Many of the outmaneuvered KPA units simply surrendered, having been reduced from units of thousands to just a few hundred men.